eduard-balamatiuc/NLPC/README.md

 Essential thanks answering: "thanks" / "thank you" / "thanks a lot!"

-Overall, these are all the possibilities of our telegram bot, but we are looking forward to developing new features.
+Overall, these are all the possibilities of our telegram bot, but we are looking forward to developing new features, so keep in mind to check our repository later.
-Also, we have a beta version for our telegram chatbot, which gives as an output a graph and an earth diagram for the popularity of a particular product.

-To try out this function, you shall open the [test.py](http://test.py/) file from our repository and compile it.
-If you have all the libraries mentioned above installed then you should run the code without any problems (Hint: don't forget to write the input in the terminal)

 Btw, this is our team that created this project:
 ![179208541_290533859189418_8294782364621965920_n](https://user-images.githubusercontent.com/66115008/119192167-5a67c200-ba88-11eb-84bd-2e28e7d32254.jpg)